MSeal/agglom_cluster/README.md

 "Fast algorithm for detecting community structure in networks"
 M. E. J. Newman.
 2004
 http://arxiv.org/pdf/cond-mat/0309508v1.pdf
-This is a greedy agglomerative hierarchical clustering algorithm
+This is a greedy agglomerative hierarchical clustering algorithm.
+The alogorithm efficiently clusters large number of nodes (this is one of the best scaling clustering algorithms) while producing a suggested number of clusters.
+See papers on scaling and accuracy questions regarding greedy Newman.

 This implementation uses a heap to select the best pair to cluster at each iteration
 - A naive implementation considers all "n" edges in the graph (O(n))
 - A heap reduces this search dramatically (O(log(n))

+## Dependencies
+allset -- for automatic module importing networkx -- supported graphing library

 ## Problems
 * The actual Modularity score does not exactly match the Modularity score of the example on the wikipedia page